Skip to main content

 Care Guide

-Plant in partial to full shade in humus-rich, moist but well-drained, neutral to alkaline soil with a pH of 6.5–8.0.
-Space 12–15 inches (30–38 cm) apart.
-Amend acidic soils with garden lime before planting.
-Apply 2 inches (5 cm) of leaf mould or composted bark mulch annually in autumn, keeping mulch away from the crown.
-Water regularly during the first growing season; once established, supplemental irrigation is needed only during extended summer drought.
-Feed with a balanced granular fertiliser in late winter as flower buds develop.
-Handle with gloves — sap causes contact dermatitis in sensitive individuals.
-Remove old flower stems at the base after seed dispersal if self-sowing is not desired.
+Plant in partial to full shade in humus-rich moist but well-drained neutral to alkaline soil at pH 6.5-8.0, with spacing of 12-15 inches (30-38 cm) apart in mass plantings.
+Acidic soils are amended with garden lime before planting because the species native calcareous-soil habitat reflects an ecological pH preference rather than a tolerance.
+Apply 2 inches (5 cm) of leaf mould or composted bark mulch annually in autumn, keeping mulch away from the crown to avoid trapping moisture against the dormant tissue.
+Watering is regular through the first growing season to establish the root system, and supplemental irrigation is needed only during extended summer drought once mature.
+Balanced granular fertilizer in late winter as the flower buds develop supports both the bloom and the early foliage expansion.
+Sap contains the bufadienolide cardiac glycosides and steroidal saponins shared across the Helleborus genus, and skin contact during cutting or division work produces contact dermatitis in sensitive individuals from these same compounds.
+Old flower stems are cut at the base after seed dispersal in early summer if self-sowing is not desired; allowing seed to drop produces seedlings that flower in 3-4 years.

 Pruning